sewwandiJ/ui-automation/README.md

 # Selenium UI automation sample project
 The test suite contains selenium based automated test cases for https://www.lazada.sg ecommerce web portal.
 It validates main menu items, navigation to product com.lazada.tests.ui.pages and product data.
-Samples test cases have not been developed for all the scenarios.
-Any scenarios required can be added using excel data provider.
+Sample test cases have not been developed for all the scenarios.
+Any scenarios required can be added using excel data provider located at **src/test/resources/test-data/navigation.xlsx**.
 Following features are included in the project.

   - Selenium based UI navigation